 You should also always take a peek at booths with bargain or clearance tables.
 I’ve found some awesome items on these tables.
 Usually there is nothing wrong with any of the items, the dealer has just had them for awhile and most likely just wants to part ways.

 For those of you that sell at flea markets with curated booths, please don’t get upset with me.
 In fact, when I sell at flea markets, my booth is exactly the type of booth I am telling readers to not buy from.

 I’m going to be completely honest with you.
-There are two items in this image that I actually bought at a flea market for a steal of a deal.
+There are two items in the above image that I actually bought at a flea market for a steal of a deal.
 I thought I was going to use them in my home, didn’t end up keeping them, and sold them for a profit in my booth at another flea market.
 And my curated booth is a bit atypical in that many people have commented how reasonable my prices are.
 I’m assuming they are comparing it to other curated booths, but even then, I bet you’d eventually be able to find better deals than the prices I have on my items.